grzesjam/weloop-watchface-serverlike/README.md

 ## Usage

-Put all files on WWW server, change $URL in watch.php to correct domain and create "uploads folder"
+Put all files on WWW server, change $URL in watch.php and index.html to correct domain and create "uploads" folder

 ### Prerequisites